 Verse 28: Che no à di colâ: which must not subside.
 E je une part che a àn di dâure: it is a portion that they must give to them.
 Dâure = dâ (to give) + ur (unto them) + e (it; that is, la part).

-Vocabulary: i vistîts (vestments), benedît (blessed, holy), passâ (to pass on), meti intorsi (to put on), cjapâ (to take), la unzion (anointment, anointing), la inviestidure (ordination, investiture), par siet dîs (for seven days), tignî intorsi (to keep on; that is, to continue wearing), il predi (priest), daûr di (after), jentrâ (to enter), la tende de cunvigne (congregation tent, meeting tent), funzionâ (to officiate), il santuari (sanctuary), il roc (ram), fâ cuei (to cook), la cjar (flesh), il lûc (place, site), sant (holy, sacred), mangjâ (to eat), il pan (bread), il gei (basket; also written zei), la jentrade (entrance, way in), coventâ (to be necessary, to be needed), smondeâsi (to purify oneself), la consacrazion (consecration), nissun altri (nobody else), a buinore (in the morning), vanzâ (to be left over), alc di (any[thing] of), brusâ (to burn), restâ (to remain), il fûc (fire).
+Vocabulary: i vistîts (vestments), benedît (blessed, holy), passâ (to pass on), meti intorsi (to put on), cjapâ (to take), la unzion (anointment, anointing), la inviestidure (ordination, investiture), par siet dîs (for seven days), tignî intorsi (to keep on; that is, to continue wearing), il predi (priest), daûr di (after), jentrâ (to enter), la tende de cunvigne (tent of the convocation), funzionâ (to officiate), il santuari (sanctuary), il roc (ram), fâ cuei (to cook), la cjar (flesh), il lûc (place, site), sant (holy, sacred), mangjâ (to eat), il pan (bread), il gei (basket; also written zei), la jentrade (entrance, way in), coventâ (to be necessary, to be needed), smondeâsi (to purify oneself), la consacrazion (consecration), nissun altri (nobody else), a buinore (in the morning), vanzâ (to be left over), alc di (any[thing] of), brusâ (to burn), restâ (to remain), il fûc (fire).

 Verse 29: I vistîts benedîts di Aron (the sacral vestments of Aaron) a passaran dopo di lui ai siei fîs (shall pass on after him to his sons), che ju metaran intorsi (who shall put them on) cuant che a cjaparan l’unzion e la inviestidure (when they are anointed and ordained; literally, when they take the anointment and ordination).